blacklight/nvim-http/README.md

 1. Position the cursor anywhere in the body, or visually select the whole body.
 2. Run the `:Http` command.

-The response will be shown in a `vsplit` buffer.
+The response will be shown in a `vsplit` buffer by default.
+Use the `:Http -h` if you want to show the response in a horizontal split instead.

 If you want to interrupt the current request, use the `:HttpStop` command.